GunankaD/Kubernetes/INTERNALS/notes.md

     > cat /var/jenkins_home/secrets/initialAdminPassword
     - this will print the password onto the terminal, copy paste that on jenkins browser
 - open and let the plugins install
-- install docker in jenkins
+- install docker in jenkins [REQUIRED]
     > docker exec -u root -it jenkins bash
     > apt-get update
     > apt-get install -y docker.io